robashton/swallow/README.md

 - You want to know when they're all loaded so the game can start
 - You don't want to load most things on demand, but working out what you need is a bit of a bother
 - You want to package all of those assets into single deployable files as JSON and load them out the other side without changing too much code
+- You want to be able to create a package which can be played offline

 How
 ----